mretier/growthdash/README.md

     - upgraded to Python 3.12 for improved performance
 - 2022-12-15 first release
 ## How to cite
-If you found Dashing Growth Curves useful for your work please cite the the most current associated publication: https://www.biorxiv.org/content/10.1101/2022.12.16.520708v1
+If you found Dashing Growth Curves useful for your work please cite [Reiter and Vorholt, 2024](https://link.springer.com/article/10.1186/s12859-024-05692-y).
 ## Questions and Bug reports
 Please refer to the issues section and feel free to ask a question.
 I can also be found on X @mRetier